 “Be mindful of where your information comes from and be aware of the many biases and fallacies regarding health and wellness,” Shaw said.
-“Always evaluate and apply logic before forming strong opinions or judgement.”
+“Always evaluate and apply logic before forming strong opinions or judgment.”

 It’s what he learned as a student in Lewis and Clark Community College’s Exercise Science program, and it’s a lesson he will continue to pass onto clients.

 Shaw, 31, of Hartford, graduated in Fall 2014 with an Associate in Science and an Associate in Applied Science in Exercise Science.
 He currently holds certifications in Mental Health First Aid, prior ACSM-cpt, and is continuing his education at Brown’s School of Business at Washington University in performance management.

 He’s been with Senior Services Plus for five years now, having started as a part-time personal trainer.

 “They have supported me and given me opportunities for growth, and the guidance to succeed in those opportunities,” Shaw said.
 “In the years working for SSP, I have held several positions, including supervisor, coordinator and now, director of the wellness program.”